mister-ben/videojs-persist/README.md

 # videojs-persist

-Perists volume and playback rate to local storage
+Stores volume, muted and playback rate to local storage to be restored in the next session.

 ## Table of Contents